 Immunohistochemical study of dental pulp cells with 3D collagen type I gel in demineralized dentin tubules in vivo

 Dental pulp cells (DPCs) represent good candidates for the regeneration of dental tissue.
 This study aimed to evaluate the growth and differentiation potential of DPCs cultured inside demineralized dentin tubules in vivo.
-Six green fluorescent protein (GFP)-transgenic rats (body weight 100 g each) and thirty-two Sprague-Dawley (SD) male rats (body weight 250 g each) were used for DPC collection and dentin tubules preparation and transplantation, respectively.
+Six green fluorescent protein-transgenic rats (body weight 100 g each) and thirty-two Sprague-Dawley (SD) male rats (body weight 250 g each) were used for DPC collection and dentin tubules preparation and transplantation, respectively.
 Third-passage DPCs with or without collagen gels were loaded into demineralized dentin tubules.
 Both types of grafts were transplanted into the rectus abdominis muscles of SD rats and were harvested after 21 days.
-The expression of alkaline phosphatase (ALP), bone sialoprotein (BSP), osteopontin (OPN), nestin, and dentin sialoprotein (DSP) were analyzed by immunohistochemistry.
+The expression of alkaline phosphatase (ALP), bone sialoprotein (BSP), osteopontin (OPN), nestin, and dentin sialoprotein (DSP) was analyzed by immunohistochemistry.
 Histological analysis showed that DPCs in the collagen gel formed an osteodentin-like hard tissue matrix after 21 days.
 Increased positive immunoreactivity for ALP, BSP, OPN, nestin, and DSP was observed in experimental groups compared with control.
 Our results demonstrate that DPCs in collagen gel inside demineralized dentin tubules show increased growth and differentiation.

 Copyright (c) 2020 Sultan Zeb Khan, Sana Mirza, Samina Karim, Takashi Inoue, Mohammed S. Bin-Shuwaish, Laila Al Deeb, Khold Al Ahdal, Rana S. Al-Hamdan, Ahmed M. Maawadh, Fahim Vohra, Tariq Abduljabbar